Angle trisection

 Point E above is found as shown by FIG. 2 within the fault tolerance when a compass is used.

-Its position is given by the following equation and Wern's solution is related to the same.
+Its position is devised by Wern's solution that is related to the following equation.

 Control Chart